Castle Eden Brewery: Expansion

 Alterations completed in 1910 made Castle Eden one of the most up-to-date breweries in the country and output doubled between 1906 and 1914.
 In 1912 the company acquired the brewing business of Thomas Chilton in Seaham, including 12 public houses.
 Between 1912 and 1920, production reached a record output of more than 42,000 barrels.

 Nearly a third of the output was in bottles by 1942, and an automatic bottling plant came into operation in 1950.

 William John Nimmo died in 1952 without any sons.
-His daughter, Eileen Denton Trechman (1905 - 2004), became chair of the company, and the only female to hold such a position in Britain.
+His daughter, Eileen Denton Trechman (1905–2004), became chair of the company, and the only female to hold such a position in Britain.

 Nimmo's red star logo was first installed as a neon sign at one of their houses in 1951.
 The company went public in 1952.
 In 1957 the company claimed to have opened the most modern malting plant in the North of England.
 In 1958, the company expanded into Tyneside with the acquisition of Davison & Wood, including 20 public houses.

+Whitbread ownership

 The national brewer Whitbread acquired J Nimmo & Son in September 1963, along with 125 public houses, for a cash and share exchange that valued the company at £2.25 million.
 Nimmo had not had sufficient capitalisation to expand and modernise its tied estate as an independent concern.
 Whitbread announced that it would retain the Nimmo name and expand production.

 Whitbread rationalised the product portfolio in 1966, discontinuing all cask production in order to concentrate on keg beers such as Trophy Special.
 A £650,000 investment was announced in 1977, to enable all of the Whitbread group's beers to be racked and processed at the brewery.